2026 South Australian First Nations Voice election

-The 2026 South Australian First Nations Voice election will be held on 21 March 2026 to elect the First Nations Voice to Parliament, an advisory body for Indigenous Australians to the Parliament of South Australia.
-The election will be held on the same day as the South Australian state election.
+The 2026 South Australian First Nations Voice election was held on 21 March 2026 to elect the First Nations Voice to Parliament, an advisory body for Indigenous Australians to the Parliament of South Australia.
+The election was held on the same day as the South Australian state election.

 Constituencies and process

 There are six electoral constituencies, and unlike state and federal elections, voting is not compulsory.
 Around 14,000 Aboriginal people live in Adelaide, and between 3,000 and 4,000 in each of five regional constituencies.
 There are 11 representatives for the central Adelaide Voice, and seven for each regional Voice, making a total of 46.

+Candidates

+Incumbents are denoted with an asterisk (*), successful candidates are bolded.